Course Outline

 Submit: Weeks 3, 6.

-During this course, you will be asked to record your reflections on set topics related to the weekly readings and workshops in a Learning Reflection Journal.
-The Learning Reflection Journal is a narrative of your progress in understanding key concepts of the five cultural capabilities and a self-reflection of your own development towards lifelong learning relating to Aboriginal and/or Torres Strait Islander Peoples health and wellbeing.
+During this course, you will be asked to complete critical self-reflections on set topics related to the weekly readings and workshops.
+Critical self-reflection is important for lifelong learning relating to Aboriginal and/or Torres Strait Islander Peoples health and wellbeing.
 To be written in first person.
+Submitted online.

-Further details for this task will be made available via the Canvas course site
+Further details for this task will be made available online.

 Criteria: